...

 Laser Beam Welding

-Like sheet metal laser cutting, laser beam welding is a non-contact process that uses highly focused laser beams to create a deep, narrow weld.
+Like sheet metal welding laser cutting, laser beam welding is a non-contact process that uses highly focused laser beams to create a deep, narrow weld.
 It is relatively expensive, requiring sophisticated tooling, but highly recommendable for high-precision welding.

 Laser beam welding can join small metal pieces yet maintain high dimensional accuracy.
 This feature makes it valuable to the medical and aerospace industry, where minimal distortion or welding defects may be detrimental.